deib-polimi/COCOS/components/dispatcher/README.md

 Policies:

 1. Random: select a request from a random queue
+2. Round Robin: select a request from a queue with the round robin policy
-2. Longest Queue: select a request from the application with the longest queue
+3. Longest Queue: select a request from the application with the longest queue
-3. Heuristic 1
+4. Heuristic 1

 ## Run
 ### Init